 The final section of the manual is the Parts Manual.
 This section has the parts lists and wiring diagram for the machine.

 CMA warranties the workmanship of the machine.

 At CMA we are committed to providing the best machines and customer service in the food and beverage industry and your feedback is welcome.
-The Q.C. form found in each machine has a section, which we encourage you to fill out for feed back regarding the equipment.

 2.2.
 Receiving and Installation